adjust/android_sdk/doc/web_views.md

 <script type="text/javascript" src="adjust_config.js"></script>
 ```

-Once you added references to Javascript files, you can use them in your HTML file to initialise the adjust SDK:
+Once you added references to the Javascript files, you can use them in your HTML file to initialise the adjust SDK:

 ```js
 // ...